talitahalboth/The-Great-Daisy-Experiment/README.md

 Randomly generates a landscape, and randomly add daisies to the field when clicked.

-Daisies were by me using inkskape.
+Daisies created by me using inkskape.

 Hills and mountains created using perlin noises.